dockspage/kibana-docker/README.md

 The Shell Commands And Node Scripts Used To Create The `artdeco/kibana` Image In A Dockerfile.

+> VERSION 7
+> Since 7, Kibana is hard-wired for Webpack because of the UI plugin.
+In my opinion, requiring a build tool to run your website, it bad.
+Time for our own Kibana.

+You can use branch 6 for when Kibana was an OK software.

 <a name="table-of-contents"></a>

 - [Clean-up Of Dependencies](#clean-up-of-dependencies)